ishantheperson/ishantheperson.github.io/_posts/2019-01-01-tkinter-matplotlib.md

 ![Data visualization](/assets/k-means.png)

-As you can see we have displayed four groups of data points, each in a different color.
+As you can see we have displayed three groups of data points, each in a different color.

 First we will look at setting up the `matplotlib` environment in `Tkinter`.
 Here is a minimal set of necessary `import` statements.